alshaboti/dam/README.md

 # send http request to the server
 wget http://192.168.0.1:8000/bin/bash
 ```
-This connection should be mirrored by Faucet to Bro.
+This connection should be mirrored by Faucet to Zeek/Bro.
-Bro can send drop or allow rules to `simple-client.py` script by sending the 4tuples of the connection `c$id` to drop the connection.
+Zeek/Bro can send drop or allow rules to `simple-client.py` script by sending the 4tuples of the connection `c$id` to drop the connection.
 Python script `simple-client.py` will update the `faucet.yaml` file locally then use `gNMI` to replace `faucet.yaml` file in `faucet` container by the updated one.

 This results in blocking the connection between client and server containers on port 8000.